rickdonato/network-automation-101/README.md

 Python example for generating configuration based on JSON or YAML input.

-For an example of this application running in a Docker development environment, please see [Python Development with Docker and VSCode](https://bitbucket.org/packetflow/python-development-with-docker-and-vscode/src/master/)

 ## Configurator

 The purpose of this sample project is to show the use of **Python and Jinja2** to generate network devices configuration from JSON or YAML input.